 Input Output Function code Function name Description HLD Hold Pauses the Motor operation and execution of the program.
-Input ORD Velocity override Changes the velocity command in a rate of the specified velocity.
-IOFF Integration OFF Terminates velocity integration control.
+Input ORD Velocity override Changes the velocity command in a rate of the specified velocity. = IOFF Integration OFF Terminates velocity integration control.
 HOS Home Return start Starts Home Return operation.
 HLS Home position limit Reports that the Motor is nearing to the Home position.
-NEARB Target proximity B Reports that the Motor is nearing to the target position B. ZONEA In-Zone A This simplements the Mater has acted in a masset ZONEB In-Zone B This signal reports the Motor has entered in a preset zone.
-ZONEC In-Zone C zone.
+NEARB Target proximity B Reports that the Motor is nearing to the target position B. ZONEA In-Zone A This is not a second of the Market beautiful and the second of the secon ZONEB In-Zone B This signal reports the Motor has entered in a preset ZONEC In-Zone C zone.
 TEU Position error, under Reports condition of position error against the TEO Position error, over threshold value.
-TVU Velocity error, under Reports condition of velocity error against the nt TVO Velocity error, over threshold value.
+TVU Velocity error, under Reports condition of velocity error against the ţ TVO Velocity error, over threshold value.
 Output TTU Torque command, under Reports condition of Driver torque command against 0 TTO Torque command, over the threshold value.
-TJU Thermal loading, under Reports condition of thermal loading against the TJO Thermal loading, over threshold value. ΟΤΧΑ Travel limit switch, ± direction Reports detection of limit switch in + or - direction (hardware and software).
+TJU Thermal loading, under Reports condition of thermal loading against the TJO Thermal loading, over threshold value.
+OTXA Travel limit switch, ± direction Reports detection of limit switch in + or - direction (hardware and software).
 NRM Normal Reports detection of alarm or warning.
 HOME Home return completed Reports that the Motor has completed Home Return and is on the Home position.
 HCMP Home position defined Reports that the Home position has been defined.